deeplearning4j/deeplearning4j/eigenvector.md

 layout: default
 ---

-# Introduction to Eigenvectors & Eigenvalues
+# Introduction to Eigenvectors

 This post introduces eigenvectors and their relationship to matrices.
+Its purpose is to give you an intuition of what eigenvectors mean.

 The *eigen* in eigenvector comes from German, and it means something like “very own.”
 For example, in German, “mein eigenes Auto” means “my very own car.”
 So eigen denotes a special relationship between two things.
 Something particular, characteristic and definitive.
 This car, or this vector, is mine and not someone else’s.